From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-08-03-Crossovers-Forgotten-Edge.md

 ---

-Having just begun my derby journey I have watched an absurd number of howto videos.
+Having just begun my derby journey I have watched an absurd number of how-to videos.
 In particular, videos explaining how to improve my crossovers.
 As I'm sure is common, I've been working on perfecting them since day one.
-As I've got better, I started to analyze my crossovers, and really try to pinpoint what makes a good crossover, and I realized something that I haven't heard before, but once I realized it's importance, my crossovers significantly improved.
+As I've got better, I started to analyze my crossovers, and really try to pinpoint what makes a good crossover, and I realized something that I haven't heard before, but once I realized its importance, my crossovers significantly improved.

 Let's assume we're rolling derby direction.
 Then the most important part of a crossover is pulling your left foot -- I like to think of it